wethod/learning-center-source/content/finance/index.md

 6. Click *Save*.

-7. Your request will appear in the list.
+7. Your request will appear on the list.

 **Edit a travel request:**